 What Are the Best Practices for Thanking a Donor?

 There are two steps to thanking a donor.
-The first has to do with establishing a good relationship with each donor, and the other step has a very legal purpose.
+The first has to do with establishing a good relationship with each donor, and the other action has a very legal purpose.

 First, you need a warm thank you letter, but you also must include legally required information so that donors can document that they gave a tax-deductible donation to your charity.

 The IRS requires public charities (also known as 501(c)(3) organizations) to send a formal acknowledgment letter for any donation of more than $250.
-The donor may use this letter as proof of his or her donation and claim a tax deduction.
-Most charities send an acknowledgment for all donations, even small ones.
+The donor may use this letter as proof of his or her contribution and claim a tax deduction.
+In practice, most charities send an acknowledgment for all donations, even small ones.

 Both goals, thanking the donor and satisfying the legal requirements, can be accomplished at the same time or separately.
-Most charities manage to achieve both requirements within one letter.
+Most charities manage to achieve both conditions within one letter.